 Bail can usually be reduced to a mere fraction of the “bail schedule” amount.
 The person arrested may even be released on his or her own recognizance, eliminating posting bail altogether.
 Quick enrollment in appropriate classes, in many cases, can have an very positive effect on the outcome of the case.

-Please call me, Bay Area defense attorney Michael Ross, to discuss in further detail on how this extremely sensitive type of case can best be handled at: (415) 345-1335.
+Please call me, criminal defense attorney Michael Ross, to discuss in further detail on how this extremely sensitive type of case can best be handled.

 (*Section 273.5 of the California Penal Code)